golemfactory/golem-architecture/arch-snapshot/arch.md

 and transactions are conducted through direct communication.

 Developers don’t need to worry about [offer propagation](#offer-propagation).
-The responsibility for propagating offers lies with the Golem Node.
+The responsibility for propagating offers lies with the Core Network.
 The only task for the Provider Agent is to publish the offer on the market and listen for incoming [Proposals](#proposal).

 #### 3. Monitor incoming Proposals and negotiate an Agreement with the most promising Requestor